 Applied Physiology Laboratory

-- Examining the role that apoptosis and the ubiquitin proteosome pathway has on aging skeletal muscle and other forms of muscle atrophy.
+- Examine the role that apoptosis and the ubiquitin proteosome pathway has on aging skeletal muscle and other forms of muscle atrophy.

 Testing Capabilities & Equipment

-The University of Kansas Applied Physiology Laboratory is a freestanding facility with 4,500 square feet of research and office space.
-The Applied Physiology Laboratory houses a biochemistry area, a molecular biology area, a blood draw and muscle biopsy procedures room, an exercise testing area, a histochemical area, and various areas for exercise/metabolic testing.
+The Applied Physiology Laboratory is a freestanding facility with 4,500 square feet of research and office space.
+The laboratory houses a biochemistry area, a molecular biology area, a blood draw and muscle biopsy procedures room, an exercise testing area, a histochemical area, and various areas for exercise/metabolic testing.